Top 28 Palawan Philippines Tourist Spots and Things to Do: Home to The Best Islands & Beaches

 Although most of the wrecks are submerged over 100 feet below water (perfect for wreck divers), some are between 10 and 30 feet - shallow enough to be explored by merely snorkeling.

-Among this is the Skeleton Wreck, a popular attraction in a Coron island-hopping tour, which is a steel-hulled boat believed to have belonged to a local fisherman.
+Among these is the Skeleton Wreck, a popular attraction when island hopping in Coron.
+It is a steel-hulled boat believed to have belonged to a local fisherman.

 Another one is the Lusong Gunboat, which lies 11 meters off the coast of Lusong Island.
 At low tide, its keel breaks through the shallows, making it perfect for snorkelers.